adam-p/yesterday-i-learned/random.md

 1. "Bilirubin" is the brown substance in urine that signals liver stress.
 1. Not feeling well, but don't want to use the phrase "not feeling well"?
 Use [Malaise!][wikipedia 25] (ma-LAYS)
 1. Apply garlic to oil, before you apply vegetables to oil.
-1. The [car colours that retain the most value][unhaggle] are white, black, and grey.
-Birds love pooping on [red, blue, and black cars][autos].
-Bright colours also correlate to higher insurance premiums.
-To add on to the insult, [black cars get into accidents most often][moneysupermarket] because no one can see them, while silver cars are the safest.
 1. At the onset of high stress, your blood thickens.
 This is to encourage clotting of blood in the case of a physical attack.
 This is often why stress contributes to heart attacks.
-1. The "prop shaft" is the propeller shaft (read: stick) that transfer energy from the engine to the wheel.
 1. [Bicycles can be powered by prop shafts rather than chains.][wikipedia 26]
 1. The state anthem of the Russian Federation is literally called the "State Anthem of the Russian Federation".
 1. `type foo.txt` is the Windows equivalent of `cat foo.txt`.